catalyst-cloud/catalystcloud-docs/source/images/uploading-image.rst

   placed for uploads via our dashboard.

-Ensure that you have the OpenStack command line tools installed and that you have sourced an openrc file, as explained in the :ref:`CLI tools and SDKs section<command-line-interface>`.
+Ensure that you have the OpenStack command line tools installed and that you have sourced an OpenRC file, as explained in the :ref:`CLI tools and SDKs section<command-line-interface>`.

 To upload the converted image to Catalyst Cloud: